Rachel Lindsay (television personality): The Bachelorette

 Lindsay returned with Abasolo during Becca Kufrin's season of The Bachelorette to host the first group date.
 She also made an appearance during season 16 of The Bachelorette which first featured Clare Crawley as the lead followed by Tayshia Adams.

 The Bachelor Winter Games

 Lindsay appeared in one episode of The Bachelor Winter Games where she judged a kissing contest along with JoJo Fletcher and Arie Luyendyk.

 Ghosted: Love Gone Missing

 On September 10, 2019, Ghosted: Love Gone Missing premiered on MTV, the series is hosted by Lindsay alongside artist and actor Travis Mills.
 In this series, Mills and Lindsay assist people in confronting former friends or partners after being ghosted.

 Judge Rachel's Court

-In May 2020, it was announced that Lindsay was in talks with 20th Television to host and co-executive produce a syndicated court show, Judge Rachel's Court, expected to debut in September 2021.
+In May 2020, it was announced that Lindsay was in talks with 20th Television to host and co-executive produce a syndicated court show, Judge Rachel's Court, which debuted in September 2021.

 Extra

 Lindsay started working for Extra as a special correspondent in 2019.
 In August 2020, it was announced that she would be a full-time correspondent for season 27.
 She started her tenure on September 8.